 So basic, but quite fun.
 I’m a light sleeper, so I was glad to have a little space of my own.
 I’ve learned my lesson from attempting to do things like sleep in airports in London.
 Doesn’t really quite work out.

 Did the cabin guarantee a good night’s sleep?

-Ah, yeah!
-It’s rough as on the Bass Strait and I decided to hit the hay when things started getting particularly choppy, about three hours into the trip (and also when I’d run out of wine and my 3G ran out of range, so I no longer knew what to do with myself).
+Ah, yeah.
+It’s rough as guts on the Bass Strait.
+I decided to hit the hay when things started getting particularly choppy, about three hours into the trip.

 Upright the waves had made me feel a little ill, but as soon as I lay down, they lulled me off to a lovely, deep sleep.